9Now: 2016–present: 9Now

 In October 2015, with the upcoming launch of 9Life and relaunch of 9HD and looming network-wide rebrand, Nine announced that 9Jumpin would be replaced with an entirely new service called 9Now.
 Pete Wiltshire, chief revenue officer of Nine Entertainment Co., stated that "[9Jumpin] was never designed to be streaming product and it isn't" and announced that the purpose-built 9Now service will replace 9Jumpin as Nine's on-demand catch-up TV service with a wider range of content, while also delivering live streaming of Channel 9, 9Gem, 9Go! and 9Life.
 9Now was described as "a premium destination for live streaming, catch-up and on-demand content for all of the Nine Network's linear channels".
 The 9Now website and app were launched on 27 January 2016 along with live streaming for Nine, with live streaming for the multichannels to launch on a later date.
-However, unlike competitors 7plus, ABC iview, SBS on Demand, and 10play, 9Now requires users to create an account before allowing access to catch-up content and live streaming.
+However, unlike competitors 7plus, ABC iview, SBS on Demand, and 10Play, 9Now requires users to create an account before allowing access to catch-up content and live streaming.
 Livestreams for 9Go!, 9Gem and 9Life were launched on 17 May 2016.

 Following the launch of 9Now, Nine's main regional affiliate WIN Television sued Nine Entertainment Co., alleging that the service violated its program supply agreement by broadcasting Nine programming into territories where it held exclusive rights.
 Justice Hammerschlag of the NSW Supreme Court dismissed the case on 28 April 2016, ruling that Nine had the right to stream its programming nationally because the affiliation agreement's definition of "broadcasting" did not cover live internet streaming.
 Nine's victory prompted network executives to revoke WIN's affiliation with the network beyond June 2016, and enter into a new regional affiliation with Southern Cross Austereo (WIN would concurrently switch to Network 10).

+On 4 August 2017, 9Now received a new logo, further confirming the service's relationship with the Nine Network, as the platform received 4 million signups.

+On 30 June 2022, 9Now was discontinued for the PlayStation 4.

+On 14 September 2022, at Nine Entertainment's 2022 upfront, Nine announced some changes to the platform, including Full HD channels, FAST channels, and an innovative new homepage that allows users to dive straight into the live content stream.
+On 6 December 2022, 9Now added a start over feature that will go back to the very beginning of a show.
+The Start Over feature was meant to be launched in October 2022.
+The new homepage of the platform was launched in August 2023.
+On 25 October 2023, Pedestrian TV a dedicated FAST channels launched on 9Now.

+Content and programming

+9Now provides on-demand access to almost all the TV programs that are broadcast on the Nine Network linear broadcast channels (Channel 9, 9Gem, 9Go!, 9Life and 9Rush).

+Programs are categorised by these genres: